-Examining the experimental results (Fig.~\ref{FigExp}c), we observe tight localization of the field when the auxiliary waveguide is brought closer to the array center and strong delocalization in the opposite case.
-This suggests that the corner state is indeed efficiently excited by the $s+f$ superposition in the extended waveguide, while orthogonal superposition $s-f$ excites predominantly bulk modes.
-Futher, we analyze the spectral response of the array by scanning the frequency range from 9 to 10~GHz with the step $1.0$~MHz and retrieving the intensity of magnetic near field in the vicinity of the corner waveguide (see Fig.~\ref{FigExp}d and an inset).
-Depending on the type of excitation, we observe either a pronounced peak in the local density of states near the frequency $8.74$~GHz or relatively monotonous behavior.
+Next, we analyze the response of the array by scanning the frequency from 8.5 to 9.0~GHz with the step $1.0$~MHz and retrieving the intensity of the magnetic near field in the vicinity of the corner waveguide (see Fig.~\ref{FigExp}d and an inset).
+Depending on the type of excitation, we observe either a pronounced peak in the local density of states close to the frequency $8.74$~GHz or relatively monotonous behavior.
 The frequency of the peak corresponds to the perfect degeneracy of $s$ and $f$ modes of the isolated multimode waveguide, while the finite width of the peak suggests that the corner state persists even for imperfect mode degeneracy.
 This is consistent with our theoretical analysis Eq.~\eqref{eq:DetuningLimit}, which yields a range of detunings favouring the emergence of topological properties.